gvwilson/tidynomicon/_en/tidyverse.md

 ## [1] 0.05
 ```

-Ah—everything in R is a vector,
+Ah---everything in R is a vector,
 so we get a vector of one value as an output rather than a single value.